Will getting a personal loan affect getting a mortgage?

 Image of couple cooking breakfast in new home kitchen.

-A lot goes into applying for a mortgage.
-Your lender will conduct a comprehensive review of your finances, and if you have a personal loan you’re in the process of repaying, that will be included in the lender’s assessment.
-In simple terms, getting a personal loan can absolutely sway a lender’s decision about whether to offer you the funding you need to buy a home.
+When you apply for a mortgage, a lender will conduct a comprehensive review of your finances.
+If you have a loan you’re in the process of repaying, that will be included in the lender’s assessment.
+In simple terms, getting a personal loan can sway a lender’s decision about whether to offer you the funding you need to buy a home.

-Let’s look at some ways that having a loan affects getting a mortgage, and we’ll also explore some strategies you can use to offset the influence of a personal loan on a mortgage determination.
+Let’s look at how having a personal loan affects getting a home loan and some strategies you can use to offset the negative impacts of a loan when getting approved for a mortgage.

 Getting a personal loan has never been easier.